lawrennd/old_talks/_mlphysical/sensitivity-analysis.md

 [@Kennedy-predicting00;@Sobol-sensitivity90;@Sobol-global01;@Saltelli-sensitivity04;@Saltelli-global08;@Saltelli-variance10]

+This introduction is based on [Introduction to Global Sensitivity Analysis with Emukit](https://github.com/EmuKit/emukit/blob/master/notebooks/Emukit-tutorial-sensitivity-montecarlo.ipynb) written by Mark Pullin, Javier Gonzalez, Juan Emmanuel Johnson and Andrei Paleyes.

 > A possible definition of sensitivity analysis is the following: The study of
 > how uncertainty in the output of a model (numerical or otherwise) can be
 > apportioned to different sources of uncertainty in the model input [@Saltelli-sensitivity04].
 A related practice is ‘uncertainty analysis’, which focuses